 1. What medications will I need after the procedure?

 You will want to know what medications you need during your recovery process before heading into your procedure.
 This is because you will need to make your trip to the pharmacy before the surgery, as you will not be able to do so while recovering.

 2. Are there any complications or risks I should be aware of?

 While your dentist will likely go over this with you, you should always make sure you’re aware of the risks of any procedure.
-Ask if there are any risks of infection, pain, or dry socket during your recovery period, and what you can do to prevent these complications.
+Ask if there are any risks of infection, pain, or dry socket during your recovery period and what you can do to prevent these complications.

 3. Will I need to plan for a ride home?

-If your going to be under general anesthesia, you will need to plan for a ride before and after your procedure.
+If you’re going to be under general anesthesia, you will need to plan for a ride before and after your procedure.
 Make sure to ask what type of anesthetic or sedative you will have during the surgery, and confirm whether or not you will need to book transportation.

 4. What should my diet be after surgery?

 Your dentist will likely provide you with a list of do’s and don’ts for your recovery period—this includes foods/beverages you can consume.
 You will want to grocery shop in advance to purchase healthy, soft foods.
 Avoid spicy or acidic snacks and stick to beverages like water, tea, or milk.